What a Coordinated Troll Attack Actually Looks Like (And How Fast It Spreads)

 So What Can You Actually Do?

 This is what SlayTrolls does.
-It monitors your page's comments, identifies troll patterns in real time, and silently hides them — before your audience ever sees it.
-Just quiet, fast protection that works while you sleep.
-Because the best response to a coordinated attack isn't fighting back.
-It's making sure it never gains momentum in the first place.
+It's a simple Facebook comment moderation tool that monitors your page's comments, identifies troll patterns in real time, and silently hides them — the troll never knows.
+Just quiet, automatic protection that works while you sleep.
+Because the goal isn't to win an argument with a troll.
+It's to deny them the audience they came for.

 About the author